pubnub/ruby/README.md

 PubNub 3.5.0 is compatible with 3.4 version.

 #### Asynchronous vs Synchronous Responses
-Every event you will fire could be fired asynchronous ro synchonous just by passing
+Every event you will fire could be fired asynchronous or synchonous just by passing
 ```ruby
 :http_sync
 ```